What Is FUD in Crypto?

 What Are Examples of FUD in the Crypto Markets?

-However, as soon as it touched $19,500 a wave of FUD so strong hit the markets crashing Bitcoin’s price from its peak prices to lows of nearly $6k per coin within days.
+One of the most infamous examples occurred in late 2017 when Bitcoin’s price peaked at nearly $20,000 per coin.
+However, as soon as the price touched $19,500, a massive wave of FUD hit the markets.
+This sentiment helped crash Bitcoin’s price from its peak to lows of nearly $6,000 within several weeks.

-Some attributed this sudden crash to regulators in the US imposing huge capital gains on Bitcoin holders and others blamed it on the introduction of Bitcoin futures trading that gave way to market manipulation.
+Some attributed this sudden crash to regulators in the US imposing huge capital gains on Bitcoin holders, and others blamed it on the introduction of Bitcoin futures trading that gave way to market manipulation.

 What's the Difference Between FUD and Legitimate Concerns?